REVENGE977/NewsBot/README.md

 * All commands start with `!nb`.
 To get a list of supported commands, run `!nb help`.

+Useful commands:
-* Add the desired game to the news schedule by running the command `!nb addgame <game>`.
-Any updates will be sent to the channel this command was run on.
+  * Add the desired game to the news schedule by running the command `!nb addgame <game>`.<br>
+  Updates will be sent to the channel this command was run on.

-* If you want to remove a game from the news schedule, run the command `!nb removegame <game>`.
+  * If you want to remove a game from the news schedule, run the command `!nb removegame <game>`. <br>
   The current channel will be removed from the news schedule.

   * Get the latest news article instantly by running the command `!nb news <game>` on the desired Discord text channel.

 ## Want to build your own version of this bot?